delk73/synesthetic-schemas/meta/spec.schema.flow.md

 ## 8. Audit & Governance Integration

 *   Schema audits are executed from `meta/prompts/` and must write to `meta/output/`.
+*   **The `meta/output/` directory is considered a persistent, non-ephemeral record of repository compliance and MUST be tracked in version control.**
 *   Audits verify:
     -   Host substitution integrity.
     -   Drift limits between source and docs.
     -   Presence and correctness of Makefile targets.
     -   Determinism of `build.sh` and `preflight.sh`.
-* Audit tools treat `docs/schema/` as immutable and `jsonschema/` as the single editable domain.
+*   **The `jsonschema/` directory is the authoritative source for manual edits; `docs/schema/` contains immutable, published artifacts generated from this source.**

 ---